Narngisa/Narngisa/README.md

 Student
 -------

-This portfolio was created to showcase my portfolio and I want to gain work experience in web development to earn money to buy a new computer.

 Hello, My name is Natthanan Jirunthaninthatchakun or Narngisa.
 I am a student and programmer from Wat Nuannoradit School.